JeffreyIEscobar/Expense_Tracker_Python/README.md

 ## Getting Started

 1. Clone the repository: `git clone <repository-url>`
-2. Install dependencies: `pip3 install -r requirements.txt`
-3. Run the app: `python3 app.py`
+2. Run the app: `python3 app.py`
-4. Access the app in your web browser at `http://localhost:5000`
+3. Access the app in your web browser at `http://localhost:5000`

 ## How to Use